Saturday, November 26, 2022

 (31) And he will send out his angels with a loud trumpet call, and they will gather his elect from the four winds, from one end of heaven to the other.

 Here we feel the greatest temptation yet in our minds to go to the second coming and the end of the world.
 But be patient with me here and remember our purpose, only what is in the text.
 It very well may be that Jesus jumps into a dialogue with his disciples speaking about his second coming..
 If you want to read it that way, I see no problem presented.
-Just be aware, nothing in the text indicates that any transaction has occurred.
+Just be aware, that nothing in the text indicates that any transaction has occurred.
 Jesus does not tell his disciples when he transitions into speaking of things far in the future, nor does any Apostolic writer point to any of these verses as meaning such.
 In context, Jesus is still speaking in response to their question concerning the destruction of the Temple.
-The symbolism Jesus used in these verses of the Sun, the Moon, and the stares were not completely foreign to the disciples.
+The symbolism Jesus uses in these verses of the Sun, the Moon, and the stares were not completely foreign to the disciples.
 We read in Genesis 37 concerning Joseph's dream:

 Genesis 37:9 ESV